Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 ## Git Workflow

-We employ a so-called Git feature workflow with development branch.
+We employ a so-called Git feature workflow with a development branch.
 In our case, the working branch is called `preview` and is kept in parallel to the `main` branch.

-All contributions, e.g., new content, improved wording, fixed typos, etc, are added to separate feature branches which base on `preview`.
+All contributions, e.g., new content, improved wording, fixed typos, etc., are added to separate feature branches which base on `preview`.
 If the contribution is ready, you will have to create a merge request back to the `preview` branch.
-A member of ZIH team will review the changes (four-eyes principle) and finally merge your changes to `preview`.
-All contributions need to pass the CI pipeline consisting of several checks to ensure compliance with the content rules.
+A member of the ZIH team will review the changes (four-eyes principle) and finally merge your changes to `preview`.
+All contributions need to pass through the CI pipeline consisting of several checks to ensure compliance with the content rules.
 Please, don't worry too much about the checks.
-ZIH staff will help you with that.
-You will find more information on the [CI/CD pipeline](cicd-pipeline) in the eponymous subsection.
+The ZIH staff will help you with that.
+You can find more information about the [CI/CD pipeline](cicd-pipeline) in the eponymous subsection.

 In order to publish the updates and make them visible in the compendium, the changes on `preview` branch are either automatically merged into the `main` branch on every Monday via a pipeline schedule, or manually by admin staff.
 Moreover, the `main` branch is deployed to [https://compendium.hpc.tu-dresden.de](https://compendium.hpc.tu-dresden.de) and always reflects a production-ready state.
 Manual interventions are only necessary in case of merge conflicts.
-The admin staff will take care on this process.
+This process is handled by the admins.

 ???+ note "Graphic on Git workflow"